 Fortunately, it’s easy to tell Uber if this happens to you.
 First thing to do is to open the Uber app.
 Then you’ll need to pull up the menu by clicking on the three lines on the top left of the screen.

-If you need to pick a different trip, press “Trip and Fare Review” and select the ride you would like to report.
+If you need to pick a different trip, press “Trip Issues and Refunds” and select the ride you would like to report.

 That was it.
 It submitted my request and said they would get back to me.
 By the time we landed, I had an email saying that my charge was adjusted to the originally quoted fare.
 I guess Uber knows what rate they quoted you and the route and can check what route the driver took.
 Now, I plead with you.
 Only use this if you feel the driver went a different route unnecessarily.
 If you had to sit in traffic and Uber charges you a few dollars more, that’s fair.
 You’d have to do the same if you took a taxi.
 In my case, this fare was almost double what I was promised and the driver didn’t make any mention that taking the freeway would cost us any more.

 This is the first time I’ve ever had a problem with an Uber fare matching the quote.
 However, this goes to show that you should always check the receipt you get after your ride.
 If there is a honest difference, Uber makes it a painless process to report discrepancies and I’ve found they try to rectify the situation quickly and fairly.